dholab/2025-github-website-demo/README.md

 </div>

 We won’t touch the format section, but just note that that’s where we specify the theme we want applied to our HTML.
-Supported themes are really just named styles in the `styles.css` that was generated when we created the project.
+These adjustments could be switching to a different built-in theme, or making out own tweaks manually in `styles.css`.

 Finally, we’re going to add a section at the bottom that tells Quarto not to rerun code unless it has been updated:

 <div class="code-with-filename">